Australia’s Rent Crisis in 2026 — What the Data Actually Shows

 How Much Australians Are Paying in Rent in 2026

 For those searching for apartments, the picture is similarly challenging.
-As of early 2026, the average monthly rent for a studio apartment in Australia is around $2,080 per month.
-A two-bedroom apartment in Sydney’s inner and middle-ring suburbs is already above $650 per week in most areas.
+The average monthly rent for a studio apartment in Australia is around $2,080 per month as of early 2026.
+A two-bedroom apartment in Sydney’s inner and middle-ring suburbs is above $700 per week in most areas.

 These figures represent a dramatic shift from just five years ago.
 National rents have surged approximately 44 per cent over the past five years, adding around $204 per week to the median rental value, according to property analytics group Cotality.
 In the five years prior to 2020, rents rose by just 7.5 per cent or $33 per week.